 Australian Composition Day (2022)

 The annual Australian Composition Day is hosted by Santa Sabina College, Strathfield.
-This year our featured Australian composers are Nardi Simpson (Ensemble Offspring’s First Nations Composer in Residence) and Damian Barbeler.
-The 2021 educational kit is available below, and Ensemble Offspring will be in residence at Santa Sabina College in 2022 presenting music by Elizabeth Younan and Brenda Gifford.
+In 2022 our featured Australian composers are Nardi Simpson (Ensemble Offspring’s First Nations Composer in Residence) and Damian Barbeler.
+Ensemble Offspring will be in residence at Santa Sabina College in 2022 presenting music by Elizabeth Younan and Brenda Gifford.

 ANU Composer Workshops (2020)